mcla118/csc2463section1/final/README.md

 # Kaleidoscope Keys
 Kaleidoscope Keys is an interactive sound program that creates fun, funky shapes on the user's screen, while blinking a light while playing.

+See Youtube video of the fully working project: https://youtu.be/pWqWlZeKsSU

 	Project Overview:
 	Learning from each previous project, I wanted to create a program that was more artistic because I was drawn to the graphics unit.
 I played with these shapes to create 4 entertaining shapes: hearts, octagon, square, and circle.
 When